Emergence of prethermal states in a driven dissipative system through cross-correlated dissipation: Persistent two-spin coherence: Prethermal steady state

-The case in which the locking field has a non-zero value of $\omega_1 = 2\pi \times 2$ kilo-rad/s, is shown in Figure \ref{SL2kHz}.
-We find that unlike Figure \ref{SL0kHz}, here we have a non-zero steady-state value of $M_x(t)$ after the initial transience, illustrating the phenomenon of spin-locking.
+The case in which the drive has a non-zero amplitude of $\omega_1 = 2\pi \times 2$ kilo-rad/s, is shown in Fig. \ref{SL2kHz}.
+We find that unlike Fig. \ref{SL0kHz}, here we have a non-zero steady-state value of $M_x(t)$ after the initial transience, illustrating the emergence of a persistent collective coherence.
 The steady-state values of $M_{zz}(t)$ and $M_{yy}(t)$ are also non-zero in this case, as expected.
-A careful inspection of the features of the transients indicates the inter-conversions between $M_x(t)$ and $M_{zz}(t)$ as well as $M_x(t)$ and $M_{yy}(t)$, prior to the establishment of the steady-state, as discussed before.
-The different phases of the dynamics, in presence of the locking field, are indicated with the help of a colour-bar in Figure \ref{SL2kHz}.
-The initial $M_{\rm x}$ gets rapidly converted to $M_{\rm yy}$ and $M_{\rm zz}$ in the transient phase.
-When the variables $M_{\rm yy}$ and $M_{\rm zz}$ have appreciable magnitude, they get re-converted to $M_{\rm x}$ to a large extent, resulting in the oscillatory dynamics illustrated in Figure \ref{SL2kHz}, which mark the onset of the spin-locking phenomena.
-Finally the oscillations die down to result in a quasi-equilibrium spin-locked state.
+A careful inspection of Fig. \ref{SL2kHz} reveals that the initial $M_{x}$ gets rapidly converted to $M_{yy}$, $M_{zz}$ and $M_{zy}$ in the transient phase.
+When the variables $M_{yy}$ and $M_{zz}$ have appreciable magnitude, they get re-converted to $M_{x}$ to a large extent, resulting in the oscillatory dynamics illustrated in Fig. \ref{SL2kHz}.
+Finally, the oscillations die down to result in the steady-state collective coherence.